PavanRangani/docs/docs/prd/philanthropy/export.md

 - Show grant details with 5 year (Like `Current year - 3`, `Current Year`, `Current Year +1`).
   - For ex.
 If current year is `2020`.
 Show total 5 years like `2017`, `2018`, `2019`,`2020`, `2021`
+- Both `Contribution` and `Grant` are shown in separate table.
+- If there isn't any record available in any table, that table won't be shown.
+- Show `Short Name` if short name is available otherwise show the name of the company.
+Also show `Organization group` of that organization.

 #### UI Requirement

+Mockup //TODO

 - Sorting